 In Part 1, I introduced three distinct categories of learning: factual information acquisition, problem solving, and building a process toolkit, and gave examples of how typical desired meeting outcomes involve different mixtures of each category.
-Here’s a final example of the complex ways that learning and learning approaches can be affected by multiple factors, specifically the differences between how children and adults typically learn.
+Here’s a final example of the complex ways that multiple factors can affect learning and learning approaches.
+Let’s explore the differences between how children and adults typically learn: aka pedagogy and andragogy.

-Pedagogy and Andragogy In the 2014 post Meetings are a mess—and how they got that way I explained how we typically extend into adulthood the pedagogy we’re all exposed to as kids.
-The word pedagogy comes from the Greek paid, meaning “child” and ago meaning “lead.”
+In the 2014 post Meetings are a mess—and how they got that way I explained how we typically extend into adulthood the pedagogy we’re all exposed to as kids.
+The word pedagogy comes from the Greek paid, meaning “child” and ago meaning “lead”.
 So pedagogy literally means “to lead the child.”

 The much less familiar term andragogy, first coined in the 1830s, has had multiple definitions over the years, but its modern meaning was shaped by Malcolm Knowles in his 1980 book The Modern Practice of Adult Education: From Pedagogy to Andragogy, based on the Greek word aner with the stem andra meaning “man, not boy” (i.e. adult), and agogus meaning “leader of.”
 Knowles defined the term as “the art and science of adult learning” and argued that we need to take into account differences between child and adult learners.
 Specifically, he posited the following changes as individuals mature:

 Learning focus moves from content acquisition to problem solving.